Residential aged care in QueenslandÂ can be searched for online with our comprehensive aged care directory.

 If you're new to aged care, our comprehensiveÂ Understanding Aged Care GuideÂ will give you everything you need to know about navigating the aged care system in Australia.

 Once you find an aged care home that you are interested in, and if the home is Government funded, you will need anÂ Aged Care AssessmentÂ by an Aged Care Assessment Team (ACAT) to determine the type of care required.

 Whether it is due to financial, emotional or physical reasons, an elderly person may no longer be able to care for themselves independently and may consider moving into a residential aged care home.
 These homes have formerly been known as hostels and nursing homes.

 The decision to move into aged care is made once other people (often family members) can no longer provide care and support for an elderly person.Â Family members need to understand that finding a suitable aged care home can sometimes take 2-3 months.

 Finding an aged care homeÂ is similar to finding any other home.
 Just as you would not buy the first house you see, or expect to find something suitable within a few weeks, the same applies to findingÂ residential aged care in Queensland.Â

 It is important to decide upon the areas you feel would be suitable and then try to visit as many homes as possible within those areas.
 The home, as well as the neighbourhood and other near-by amenities (i.e. shopping strips, public transport, post office et cetera) and the culture of the home will need to be considered before moving in.

 What type of care is provided?

-The type of services provided at residential aged care will vary depending on the type of care (low or high level) and if the home is anÂ extra service home.
-If the resident is in low level care then generally accommodation and personal care is provided.
+The type of services provided at residential aged care will vary depending on the type of care required and whether the home is anÂ Extra Services home.
+Generally accommodation and personal care is provided to each resident.
 Personal care refers to help with things such as occasional nursing or dressing and showering.

 Join 10,000+ subscribers for the latest news